-The Plan will pay for the following services, in accordance with your Plan of Benefits, from facilities referred by the Union Health Service:
+The Plan will cover for the following services, in accordance with your Plan of Benefits, from Advocate facilities:

 - 1. The first 48 hours of Observation room and nursing charges will be limited to the facility's lowest daily room and board rate. - 2.
 Observation room and nursing charges after the first 48 hours are not covered.